Aegina Customs & Traditions Revival

 Threshing in Mesagros

-If you already know what threshing is and how it is done, then this suggestion probably does not concern you.
-For the rest of us who have grown up in cities or following a more modern way of life, it is something extremely interesting and also a challenge!
+If you already know what threshing is and how it is done, then this article might not concern you!
+For the rest of us who have grown up in cities or following a more modern way of life, it is something extremely interesting and challenging!

 The harvest and threshing were performed from mid-June to mid-August with horses, mules or donkeys in order to make the separation of wheat from the hay.
 In Aegina only a few of the original threshing floors that once served this purpose are preserved.

 Residents of Mesagros are actively interested in the preservation of the tradition of the village and in August you can live the experience and attend the whole process from the separation of the seed by sieving all the way to “sakiasma” (putting it into sacks).

 For information ask the Local Community of Mesagros (22970 71210).

 It is a custom that was held in Aegina on the second day of Easter, lasted three days and was repeated every Thursday for the next three weeks.

 Easter Dance consisted of two parts: the small and the big dance.
 The small dance was meant to showcase love among lovebirds who wanted to get married, while the large one was for the participation of all residents grouped according to sex, age, etc. The singer started singing and beating the tambourine, and in some cases was accompanied by other musical instruments.

 Even today, on Easter Monday you can see the custom revived in the courtyard of the Church of the Holy Cross in Palaiochora from 11 am until the afternoon.